connorskees/connorskees.github.io/content/avx-png-filter.md

 test tests::bench_sub_sse_prefix_sum_no_extract ... bench:      69,864 ns/iter (+/- 1,696)
 ```
 <!-- todo: also add benchmarks for different input sizes -->
 It's a lot faster!
 We're approaching the speed of `memcpy`.
 With this new algorithm, we can go ~25% faster than a naive approach operating on only 4 bytes at a time.
-It seems hard to improve on this further -- at some point we'll be bound by memory.
+It seems hard to improve on this further — at some point we'll be bound by memory.
 As a proof of concept for this algorithm, I think this works quite well.
 It may be possible to improve on this by making better use of AVX intrinsics, but for right now it's likely not worth the effort to optimize this further.

 #### Impact of this research

 The goal up to this point has largely been to demonstrate that this algorithm can improve the performance of PNG decoding.
 The work demonstrated here is a proof-of-concept and doesn't contain a production-ready implementation.

 The `sub` filter is just a small part of PNG decoding.
 Although we managed to speed it up by 25% for inputs of this size, this doesn't correlate to a 25% improvement of PNG decoding.
-The exact improvement here is a bit hard to calculate as it depends heavily on the input -- the dimensions of the PNG, DEFLATE's compression level, the distribution of filters, etc. In general I wouldn't expect this to be too large of a win in total decode time, but it may become meaningful if you're trying to write the fastest theoretical PNG decoder (this is foreshadowing).
+The exact improvement here is a bit hard to calculate as it depends heavily on the input — the dimensions of the PNG, DEFLATE's compression level, the distribution of filters, etc. In general I wouldn't expect this to be too large of a win in total decode time, but it may become meaningful if you're trying to write the fastest theoretical PNG decoder (this is foreshadowing).

 I think it may be possible to apply similar ideas to the `avg` and `paeth` filters, but I haven't yet come up with a performant solution for them.
-One particularly painful issue with the `avg` filter is that the average is taken with 9 bits of precision, rather than 8, and then truncated -- so it's not sufficient to just do a bitshift in order to divide by two.
+One particularly painful issue with the `avg` filter is that the average is taken with 9 bits of precision, rather than 8, and then truncated — so it's not sufficient to just do a bitshift in order to divide by two.
 Future research here may involve the `VPAVGB` instruction.

 I haven't yet investigated the `paeth` filter, so I'm not sure how difficult such a solution for this filter would be.
 At first glance it appears quite a bit more challenging than the other filters, but there may be a clever solution hiding somewhere.

+[^1]: The intuition for this
 <!-- Even if someone wanted to write the fastest theoretical PNG decoder (foreshadowing), this algorithm is sufficiently fast to achieve this. -->

 <!-- _mm_shuffle_epi32  -->